dribnet/purvs/README.md

   * `square2X`: The x position of the second white square
   * `square2Y`: The y position of the second white square

-My next steps are to work on making the interpolations between letters nicer.
-Having the canvas in the background means that I need to make sure no parts of the letters move off the canvas as they change, which is something that is currently happening.
-I do quite like the way the letters change but I could still make it a bit cleaner.

-Phoebe mentioned to me that the Mondrian art movement was heavily influenced by the golden ratio for where each of the squares are positioned.
-I had not considered this when creating my shapes but I might see if any of the letters use this and try to change some others to use the ratio more.

-Overall I am happy with where I am at and I feel that I am on track to finish for hand in next week.
+My next steps are to fix this up a bit to make it nicer and to fix the canvases in the background as currently they make the exhibition page look a bit busy and the letters are a bit harder to read.
+I might make it one large canvas rather than eight separate ones if that is possible.